EmmanuelAjibokun/cv-application/README.md

 # CV template generator
 This user-friendly tool simplifies the process of creating professional resumes.
-With a sleek and intuitive interface, users can easily input their personal details, work experience, skills, and education.
+With a sleek and intuitive interface, users can easily input their personal details, work experience, and education.

 ## Objective
 The main objective of this project is to gain practical understanding of how the `useState` hook works, thereby getting familiar with `Rendering` code and adding `Event Handler` to our react app.